ChorusOne/menoetius/README.md

 #### gateway
 **(no default; REQUIRED)**

-This is the http(s) address of your Prometheus pushgateway, that you want Menoetius to push all metrics to.
+This is a list of http(s) addresses of your Prometheus pushgateway(s), that you want Menoetius to push all metrics to.

 #### log_level
 **(default: info)**